tangrams/tangram-docs/pages/Styles-Overview.md

+*This is an overview of Tangram's styling system.
+For a complete technical reference of the custom style-creation system, see [styles](styles.md), and for all the technical details of drawing with those styles, see [draw](draw.md).*

 Tangram currently has four built-in _draw styles_: `polygons`, `lines`, `points`, and `text`.
 Each draw style displays data in a different way, and some of them require specific data types and properties.

 Draw styles are referenced in two places in the scene file: when defining custom [styles](styles.md) and again in [draw](draw.md) groups.